- New Recipes

 Menu Description: "Our non-fat Honey Mustard dressing and non-fat Cheddar/Mozzarella blend give this Blackened Chicken Salad the same great taste as our original with less than 5 grams of fat."

 Applebee's original Blackened Chicken Salad quickly became a favorite, encouraging this popular full-service chain to create a low-fat version of the delish dish.
-Since most of the fat in the original comes from the tasty honey mustard dressing, this version creates a dressing that tastes just as good, yet has not a single gram of fat.
+Since most of the fat in the original comes from the tasty honey mustard dressing, my Applebee's Low-Fat Blackened Chicken Salad recipe below creates a dressing that tastes just as good, yet has not a single gram of fat.
 Combine that with fresh lettuce, shredded carrot, a little egg white, non-fat shredded cheese, and a delicious Cajun spice blend which generously coats grilled chicken, and you have a majorly munchable salad which is incredibly easy on the waistline.
 Who says you need gobs of fat to create a tasty meal?

 Source: Top Secret Recipes Lite by Todd Wilbur.